Mohammed-Thushar-Imran/Project-Tech-Tussle-2021/README.md

-1. Attendance management system using facial recognition
+1. Attendance management system using highly sophisticated facial recognition

 The prime objective of this project is to develop such an attendance system where the attendants attendance will be marked automatically when they turn their camera on during a live meeting.
 Their identity will be stored in an excel sheet in an arranged manner without any manual intervention.